riya1606/Health_Prediction_Covid/README.md

 In the final dataset, which is a culmination of two datasets obtained from GitHub & Kaggle respectively, we have tried to conclude whether a person is likely to have the coronavirus based solely on the X-Ray scan or CT scan.
-We try to train the dataset to distinguish between a healthy person and a person suffering from coronavirus
+We try to train the dataset to distinguish between a healthy person and a person suffering from coronavirus.

 <hr>

-Workflow Diagram
+## Workflow Diagram
 ![image](https://user-images.githubusercontent.com/62128029/187271131-481a6a83-7fc3-4e96-b4c3-b800087a7751.png)